 The sniper rifle operates according to the principle of a free Mauser type sliding shutter that locked the barrel bore on 3 combat stops: one was located in the rear, the other two in the front.
 The barrel of a rifle is heavy, made by cold forging, the barrel is chrome-plated.
 The longitudinal valleys located on its outer surface were designed to better cool the rifle and reduce its weight.
 A massive muzzle brake compensator was installed on the muzzle of the barrel, which, according to the developers, provides the damping of 62% recoil force when fired.

-Zastava LK M12 rifle at IWA & OutdoorClassics in Nuremberg, photo all4shooters.com
+Rifle Zastava LK M12 at the IWA & OutdoorClassics in Nuremberg, photo all4shooters.com

 In front of the barrel was a folding front sight, and a rear sight was mounted on the forearm, together they formed an additional open (mechanical) aiming device in addition to a rifle-sight mounted rifle scope.
 The barrel of the weapon was made of steel, and in its front part on the right side there was a folding handle for carrying the rifle for short distances, as well as a mount for folding double-back bipods.
 A two-position safety lock was located inside the trigger guard just behind the trigger.